PasqualeMainolfi/CoursesHub/COURSES/COME05/SamplingSynthesisAndDigitalSoundProcessing/Bachelor/BachelorCourseProgram_second_year.md

 > **Module 1**
 - Definition and concept of control signals
 - Characteristics, operation, and usage of LFOs (Low-Frequency Oscillators)
-- Envelope generators and methodologies for synthesis and manipulation of signals
+- Envelope generators and their use in synthesis and manipulation of sound signals

 > **Module 2**
 - Introduction to N-channel spatialization